-All our staff are aware that children can abuse other children (often referred to as child on child.
+All our staff are aware that children can abuse other children (often referred to as Child on Child.
 This is most likely to include but may not be limited to:

-- abuse in intimate personal relationships between peers; - bullying (including cyberbullying) or - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse).
+- Abuse in intimate personal relationships between peers. - Bullying (including cyberbullying). - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse).